Azure/azure-quickstart-templates/obs-studio-stream-vm-chocolatey/README.md

 `Tags: Azure, Virtual Machine, OBS, OBS Studio, Streaming VM`

 ## Solution overview and deployed resources
-This template deploys a Windows GPU VM (Windows 10) with OBS Studio, Skype and Microsoft Teams Preinstalled.
+This template deploys a Windows GPU VM (Windows 10) with OBS Studio, and Skype Preinstalled.

 Following resources will be created
 - Virtual Network